kaser-taylor/higgs-pipeline/Learning-resources/feauture-construction-code.md

         "MET_Core_AnalysisMETAuxDyn.mpx","MET_Core_AnalysisMETAuxDyn.mpy",
         # Optional cleaning
         "EventInfoAuxDyn.DFCommonJets_eventClean_LooseBad"

     ], library="ak")

+# line 9-28 explanation

+This line gathers all of the primary features we will need for our transformation.
+We are grabbing taus because the ml model looks for tau tau decay.
+While they are not strictly tau's they are visible tau decay products that are reconstructed as tau particles.
+It then grabs muons and electons because in higgs decay one of the tau's decays into a light lepton like a electron or muon.
+We then grab jets which help the model differentiate background and signal data.
+MET and Optional cleaning allow us to further differentiate good runs and background signal

+Important note about this section:

+I used tiered gpt chats to avoid context rot and one of the lower tiers points to an error in the type of tau data that is used.
+I won't be able to validate this until I run the cleaning script and inference but it will most likely change.

+# line 30

 def gev(x): return x/GEV

+# line 30 explanation

+This line converts MeV to Gev everywhere it exists because the ML model runs on GeV

+# line 33 code

 # Basic masks
 good_evt = (arr["EventInfoAuxDyn.DFCommonJets_eventClean_LooseBad"] == 0) | ak.is_none(arr["EventInfoAuxDyn.DFCommonJets_eventClean_LooseBad"])

+# line 33 explanation

+This is line is a pre-screener for the data before it is used.
+If something was noticeably wrong with the jets or detector it gets a non zero value.
+All data with a non-zero value should be discared.
+In a lower tier chat it points out we never pass this as an argument so it never gets sorted so I will add that to the code *Add this tomorrow*

 taus = ak.zip({
     "pt":  gev(arr["AnalysisTauJetsAuxDyn.pt"]),